-When my boyfriend first proposed (I just realized I got a LOT of family member’s hopes up with those first five words) the idea of going whitewater rafting, I thought he was insane.
-I envisioned the experience being something like this:
+When my boyfriend first proposed the idea of going whitewater rafting, I envisioned the experience being something like this:

 Much to my surprise, you can actually go whitewater rafting on completely newbie-friendly rapids.
 80% of the ride you barely even see any white water.
 The rapids you do go through are totally non-threatening and are actually super fun!
 After witnessing other beginner rafters making their way down Clear Creek while driving on I-70, I began to think this was something I could definitely do.

-Despite my newfound bravery, I was still dragging my feet about actually going…until my boyfriend’s mom said that her number one “to do” item was whitewater rafting when she and my boyfriend’s stepdad visited Colorado this August.
+Despite my newfound bravery, I was still dragging my feet about actually going…until my boyfriend’s mom said that her number one “to do” item was whitewater rafting when she and my boyfriend’s stepdad visited Colorado.

 My boyfriend’s mom is ridiculously good at doing extensive internet research, which I admittedly lack the patience for.
 Thanks to her aptitude for Googling, she (unsurprisingly), found a great company based in Idaho Springs called Colorado Adventure Center.

-Anyways, the most anxiety-inducing part of this excursion was what the hell I was supposed to wear to go rafting.
-I knew the water would be absolutely frigid (thank you snow melt), but it was also going to be a pretty hot day.
-Thankfully my boyfriend has no qualms about bringing an entire bag of clothes for “just in case.”
-I brought all quick-drying layers (this means no cotton or denim!) as well as my raincoat and rainpants.
+Figuring out what to wear was the most complicated part of rafting.
+I knew the water would be absolutely frigid, but it was also going to be a pretty hot day.
+Thankfully my boyfriend had no qualms about bringing an entire bag of clothes “just in case.”
+I brought all quick-drying layers (this means no cotton or denim!) as well as my raincoat and waterproof pants.